franciscoxavier04/pm-BIM/docs/user-guide/gantt-chart/scheduling/README.md

 ## Automatic scheduling

-In [automatic scheduling mode](../../work-packages/set-change-dates/#automatic-scheduling, it is not possible to manually enter a start date.
+In [automatic scheduling mode](../../work-packages/set-change-dates/#automatic-scheduling), it is not possible to manually enter a start date.
 This means that when a task is scheduled, the date picker will automatically calculate the appropriate dates.

+> [!TIP]
-A work package can only be in automatic mode if it has predecessors or children.
+> A work package can only be in automatic mode if it has predecessors or children.

 An automatically-scheduled work package with predecessors will automatically start one working day after the finish date of the nearest predecessor.
 You can still enter a duration (and effectively change the finish date).
-This temporal relationship is maintained even if you the dates of the predecessor are changed; for example, if the predecessor is moved forwards or backwards in time (either because the finish date or duration changed), the automatically-scheduled work package will also change its start date so it starts the day after the new date.
-This makes it possible to create a dependable chain of automatically scheduled work packages that automatically adjust to planning changes.
+This temporal relationship is maintained even if you the dates of the predecessor are changed.
+For example, if the predecessor is moved forwards or backwards in time (either because the finish date or duration changed), the automatically-scheduled work package will also change its start date so it starts the day after the new date.
+This makes it possible to create a dependable chain of automatically scheduled work packages that adjust to planning changes.

+> [!NOTE]
-> **Note:** If you would like to change the lag (or the gap) between when the predecessor ends and the successor starts, you can do so by editing lag in the Relations tab of a work package.
+> If you would like to change the lag (or the gap) between when the predecessor ends and the successor starts, you can do so by editing lag in the Relations tab of a work package.

-For automatically-scheduled work package with children, the start and finish dates are determined by the earliest-starting and latest-ending children respectively.
+For automatically-scheduled work packages with children, the start and finish dates are determined by the earliest-starting and latest-ending children respectively.

 ## Changing mode

 You can **activate manual or automatic scheduling mode** by clicking on the date of a work package and selecting the respective option in the *Scheduling mode* toggle in the date picker.
 This will activate the chosen scheduling mode only for the respective work package.

-Whilst switching to manual mode is always possible, a work package can only be set to automatic mode if it has predecessors or children.
+While switching to manual mode is always possible, a work package can only be set to automatic mode if it has predecessors or children.

 ![The scheduling mode switch in the OpenProject date picker with the choice of manual and automatic scheduling](openproject_user_guide_gantt_chart_scheduling_mode_switch.png)